I Guess I'm the Turkey. (The Long Road to Domestication. Take I).

 Now, you see, I'm honestly not that big of a fan of "Thanksgiving".
 I know its a nice idea an all: giving thanks.
 And I really do like the idea of giving thanks to God, but that is something I would like to do all year, and not just on one day.
 (That is too much pressure for me for one day).
 So its a good concept, Thanksgiving, but I just haven't gotten into it.

+I even like America, so you would think I would like a holiday that is purely American.
 But I just can't get into "Thanksgiving dinner."
 Being a foodie, self-proclaimed, if the food that goes with a holiday or memory is not that great, the I don't get into it.
 Okay, so I am completely and totally superficial in this way.
 (And I'm not exactly proud about it, but its me, for now.
 I'm being translucent here.
 Please don't pounce on me for it).
+So Thanksgiving dinner.
+I think turkey is okay, I'm kind of "bleh" about dressing or Thanksgiving-style gravy.
+I don't have courage to try ambrosia or cranberry sauce again, as I really disliked them both the last time I did try them.

 Now, I don't want you to start thinking I am really negative so there are a few things that I do like: for instance, mashed potatoes and rolls!
 (Call me a carb girl?)
 And I will say I love the casseroles.
 I like brocolli and cheese, asparagus, and green bean!
 Any of the three is good with me, and its primarily the only thing you find much of on my plate each and every year.
 (Funny that those are, of course, the most calorie-dense foods!
 Eh., what can you do?
 Its only a few times a year that I actually eat the stuff and I could use a little extra padding during the cold winter months anyway!)